 The Employee Retention Credit was recorded during the second quarter of 2022, when the Bank determined they were eligible.
 The credit is recorded as other non-interest income and offsets \$503,000 of salaries and employee benefits previously recorded as an expense during 2021.
-As of June 30, 2022 cannot reasonably estimate when it will receive the refunds.
+As of September 30, 2022, the Bank cannot reasonably estimate when it will receive the refunds.
 The receivable is recorded in other assets on the Consolidated Balance Sheets.
 The CARES Act and related Employee Retention Credit was terminated as of September 30, 2021, and therefore the Company does not expect to file for any additional refunds.